Tales That Witness Madness

-Tales That Witness Madness is a 1973 British anthology horror film produced by Norman Priggen, directed by veteran horror director Freddie Francis, written by actress Jennifer Jayne.
+Tales That Witness Madness is a 1973 British anthology horror film directed by Freddie Francis and starring Donald Pleasence, Joan Collins, Kim Novak and Jack Hawkins.
+It was written by actress Jennifer Jayne (as Jay Fairbank) and produced by Norman Priggen.

 The film was one of several in a series of anthology films made during the 1960s and 1970s which included Dr. Terror's House of Horrors (1965), Torture Garden (1967), The House That Dripped Blood (1970), Asylum (1972), Tales from the Crypt (1972), The Vault of Horror (1973) and From Beyond the Grave (1974).
 These portmanteau horror films were all produced by Amicus Productions.
 Tales That Witness Madness is sometimes mistaken for an Amicus production; however, it was actually produced by World Film Services.

 Plot

-In the clinic link episodes, Dr Tremayne (Donald Pleasence), a psychiatrist in a modern mental asylum, reveals to colleague Dr. Nicholas (Jack Hawkins) that he has solved four special cases.
+In the clinic link episodes, Dr Tremayne, a psychiatrist in a modern mental asylum, reveals to colleague Dr. Nicholas that he has solved four special cases.
 Tremayne explains the case histories of patients Paul, Timothy, Brian, and Auriol, presenting each in turn to Nicholas:

-In "Mr Tiger", Paul (Russell Lewis) is the sensitive and introverted young son of constantly bickering parents Sam (Donald Houston) and Fay Patterson (Georgia Brown).
+In "Mr Tiger", Paul is the sensitive and introverted young son of constantly bickering parents Sam and Fay Patterson.
 Amid the unhappy domestic situation, Paul befriends an "imaginary" tiger.

-In "Penny Farthing", antique store owner Timothy (Peter McEnery) stocks a strange portrait of "Uncle Albert" (Frank Forsyth) and a penny farthing bicycle he has inherited from his aunt.
-In a series of episodes, Uncle Albert compels Timothy to mount the bicycle, and he time travels to an earlier era, where he courts Beatrice (Suzy Kendall), who was young Albert's love interest.
-These travels place Timothy's girlfriend Ann (also Suzy Kendall) in peril.
+In "Penny Farthing", antique store owner Timothy stocks a strange portrait of "Uncle Albert" and a penny-farthing bicycle he has inherited from his aunt.
+In a series of episodes, Uncle Albert compels Timothy to mount the bicycle, and he time travels to an earlier era, where he courts Beatrice, who was young Albert's love interest.
+These travels place Timothy's girlfriend Ann in peril.

-In "Mel", Brian Thompson (Michael Jayston) brings home an old dead tree, which he lovingly calls Mel, mounting it in his modern home as a bizarre piece of found object art.
-He increasingly shows unusual attention to Mel, angering his jealous wife Bella (Joan Collins).
+In "Mel", Brian Thompson brings home an old dead tree, which he lovingly calls Mel, mounting it in his modern home as a bizarre piece of found object art.
+He increasingly shows unusual attention to Mel, angering his jealous wife Bella.

-In "Luau", an ambitious literary agent, Auriol Pageant (Kim Novak), lasciviously courts new client Kimo (Michael Petrovich); he shows more interest in her beautiful young daughter Ginny (Mary Tamm).
-Auriol plans a sumptuous luau for him; when the plans fall through, Kimo's associate Keoki (Leon Lissek) takes over.
-The luau, as organised by Keoki, is actually a ceremony to assure Kimo's dying mother Malia (Zohra Sehgal) passage to heaven by appeasing a Hawaiian god, and a requirement is that he consume the flesh of a virgin: Ginny.
+In "Luau", an ambitious literary agent, Auriol Pageant, lasciviously courts new client Kimo; he shows more interest in her beautiful young daughter Ginny.
+Auriol plans a sumptuous luau for him; when the plans fall through, Kimo's associate Keoki takes over.
+The luau, as organised by Keoki, is actually a ceremony to assure Kimo's dying mother Malia passage to heaven by appeasing a Hawaiian god, and a requirement is that he consume the flesh of a virgin: Ginny.

 In the epilogue, Tremayne watches as manifestations of the patients' histories materialise.
 Nicholas cannot see the manifestations and has Tremayne declared insane, apparently for believing the patients' bizarre accounts.
 Nicholas enters the patient holding area, and is killed by "Mr Tiger".